This train-the-trainer course for trainers and facilitators will:

 - Choose seating arrangements conducive to hands-on learning.

-- Present information in a clear, concise, engaging manner.
+- Present information in a clear, concise, and engaging manner.

 The following outline highlights some of the course’s key learning points.
 As part of your training program, we will modify content as needed to meet your business objectives.
 Upon request, we will provide you with a copy of participant materials prior to the session(s).

 Understanding Great: Characteristics of Exceptional Trainers

 A great facilitator can engage participants in even the most mundane of topics.
 Likewise, a poor facilitator can suck the life out of an interesting subject.
 At some point, we’ve all had good and bad experiences in the classroom.
-This program kicks off with a frank discussion around what we instinctively know about what makes a great training experience.
+This program kicks off with a frank discussion about what we instinctively know about what makes a great training experience.

 Adult Learning Principles: Leveraging What Makes People Engage

-Adult learners are unique: they are people with years of experience; they have established values, beliefs, and opinions; and they have a deep need to be self-directing.
-In this course component, the group will explore adult learning principles, and it will determine how learning styles, people styles, skill level and interest level can affect the design and delivery of a workshop.
+Adult learners are unique: they are people with years of experience; they have established values, beliefs, and opinions, and they have a deep need to be self-directing.
+In this course component, the group will explore adult learning principles and determine how learning styles, people styles, skill levels, and interest levels can affect the design and delivery of a workshop.

 Needs Analysis: Determining a Plan

-Sometimes people use training to address workplace problems that should be handled in another way.
-During this part of the seminar, we will talk about conducting a needs analysis and when training makes or doesn’t sense.
+Sometimes, people use training to address workplace problems that should be handled differently.
+During this part of the seminar, we will discuss conducting a needs analysis and when training makes or doesn’t make sense.

 Picture Perfect: Strong Programs Explained

-Our next workshop segment examines the elements successful training courses include.
+Our next workshop segment examines the elements that successful training courses include.
 Participants will look at best practices for designing interactive, participant-focused sessions.
 We will discuss such issues as session length, activities, handouts, job aids, assessments, and post-training evaluations.
-We will also look at the learner’s journey and how to generate buy-in, engagement, and interest in a topic.
+We will also examine the learner’s journey and how to generate buy-in, engagement, and interest in a topic.